Brockkoli/Blues-Clue/README.md

 Perform action when detected unauthorized drive (false evidence planting/corrupt or encrypt file)

-Action must perform on background without being notice
+Processes must perform on background without being notice

 Code will be written in Python